Raveena1/RaveenaVerma-WaIE/README.md

 ### When First time user launch App without Internet, we can have a default Astronomical Photo image but that was not clear
 ### requirement.
 ### More Interactive UI can be made.
+## Changes can be made for image data to be load as normal image as currently I have used, "hdUrl" field which may take more time to load
+## depends on Internet connection
+## Debugging Logs can be added to Debug the code